Collagenase, clostridium histolyticum (By injection)

 - Do not try to move or massage the cord, bend, or extend the fingers of the injected hand, or do heavy activity using your hand to prevent more injury.

 - Your doctor may put a splint on your hand after giving this medicine.
 Wear the splint at bedtime for up to 4 months.
 Do finger bending and extending exercises as instructed by your doctor.

 - Peyronie disease: Do not have sex or have any sexual activity between the first and second injections of a treatment cycle, and for at least 2 weeks after the second injection of a treatment cycle and after pain and swelling has gone away.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how collagenase, Clostridium histolyticum works.
-Tell your doctor if you are using blood thinners, such as high-dose aspirin or warfarin.
+Tell your doctor if you are using blood thinners (including high-dose aspirin or warfarin).